HIV Test in Singapore

 These tests differ in how early they can detect HIV after exposure.
 Consulting a doctor can help you determine the most appropriate test based on your situation and the timing of potential exposure.

-Can HIV be Cured?
+Can HIV Be Cured?

 There is currently no cure for HIV.
 However, advances in medical treatment mean the virus can be controlled, allowing individuals to live long and healthy lives.